Zelenskyy evokes Holocaust as he appeals to Israel for aid

 Zelenskyy said it was time for this to change.

-“Everyone in Israel knows that your missile defense is the best, everyone knows that your weapons are strong, everyone knows that you are great and you know how to defend your national interests, interests of your people and you can definitely help defend ours,” he said.
+“Everyone in Israel knows that your missile defense is the best.
+Everyone knows that your weapons are strong, everyone knows that you are great and you know how to defend your national interests, interests of your people and you can definitely help defend ours,” he said.